raphael-proust/OGL-SRD5/pages/06.classes/default.md

 Starting at 7th level, you can add half your proficiency bonus (round up) to any Strength, Dexterity, or Constitution check you make that doesn't already use your proficiency bonus.

-In addition, when you make a running long jump, the distance you can cover increases by a number of feet equal to your Strength modifier.
+In addition, when you make a running long jump, the distance you can cover increases by 0.3m times your Strength modifier.

 ##### Additional Fighting Style